Justification of Red List Category

 Conservation and Research Actions Proposed

 33-35 cm.
 Medium-sized, white cockatoo.
-All-white, but for long, forward-curling yellow crest (more orange in race citrinocristata), yellow ear-coverts and yellow under-surfaces to wings and tail.
+All-white, but for long, forward-curling yellow crest, yellow ear-coverts and yellow under-surfaces to wings and tail.
 Black bill, bluish, bare eye-ring and grey feet.
 Similar spp.
 Sulphur-crested Cockatoo C. galerita is much larger and has white skin around eye.
 Voice Loud and very raucous.
 Often gives single harsh screech but also sweeter whistles and squeaky notes.

 Text account compilers